Interrupted Reaching Out Movement

 This movement is naturally one-directional.

-In other adult relationships, giving and taking are reciprocal, with each person giving and receiving in the right balance to maintain connection and movement.
+In adult relationships, giving and receiving become more reciprocal, with each person both giving and receiving in balance.

 When the Movement Is Interrupted